FlowFuse/website/src/node-red/getting-started/editor/workspace.md

 Additionally, it provides a view navigator that allows you to see a scaled-down view of the entire workspace.
 In this view, you can also see the currently visible area of the workspace in the editor.
 To jump to a specific workspace area, click on that area in the view navigator.

-If linter tool is enabled, Next to the view navigator on the left side, you can find the Linter tool option that displays the number of linting issues present in the workspace.
+If the Linter tool is enabled, next to the view navigator on the left side, you will find the Linter tool option that displays the number of linting issues present in the workspace.
 By clicking on it, you will navigate to the Linter tool in the sidebar.

 ## Search Flow